tensorush/Awesome-Jai-Programming/Jai-Private-Beta-Q&A.md

-# Jonathan Blow — Q&amp;A Discussion with Jai Private Beta Users.
-Date: 12.05.2020
+# Jonathan Blow — Q&amp;A Discussion with Jai Private Beta Users (12.05.2020)

 ## Part I. Jon's Notes on the Latest Features